Jason Gray (musician)

+Early life, family and education

+Jason Jeffrey Gray was born and raised in southwestern Minnesota.
+He resided in the Mankato, Minnesota area until his move to Nashville in 2015.
+Gray has a speech disorder; as a person who stutters, he emphasizes the theme of finding strength in weakness.

 Career

-He was born and raised in Southwestern Minnesota where he spent six years in youth ministry, before going into full-time music ministry in 1999 as an independent artist.
-He lived in the Mankato area until his move to Nashville in 2015.
-Gray has a speech disorder, as a person who stutters, his work emphasizes finding strength in weakness.
+He spent six years in youth ministry, before going into full-time music ministry in 1999 as an independent artist.
 He released four independent records before signing with Centricity Music in 2006.
-Centricity released his first major label record, "All the Lovely Losers" in 2007.
-ChristianityToday.com calls Gray one of "Christian music's best kept secrets."
+Centricity released his first major-label record, All the Lovely Losers, in 2007.

+He has received positive reviews from many Christian music publications.

-Gray has collaborated with artists such as Sara Groves, Andrew Peterson, Joel Hanson (frontman for 90s Christian rock band PFR), Andy Gullahorn, Randall Goodgame, Jason Ingram, Thad Cockrell, Andy Osenga (of Caedmon's Call) and others.
+Gray has collaborated with contemporary Christian artists such as Sara Groves, Andrew Peterson, Joel Hanson (frontman for 90s Christian rock band PFR), Andy Gullahorn, Randall Goodgame, Jason Ingram, Thad Cockrell and Andrew Osenga (of Caedmon's Call).
 He has toured with Jeremy Camp, Sanctus Real, Matthew West, Shawn McDonald, downhere, Big Daddy Weave, The Afters, Mark Schultz and others.

-Gray has won several ASCAP Performance Awards for "More Like Falling in Love" (2011) and "Good to Be Alive" (2012).
+Gray won ASCAP Performance Awards for "More Like Falling in Love" (2011) and "Good to Be Alive" (2012).
 He has shared the stage with many major artists such as Michael W. Smith, Steven Curtis Chapman, Lauren Daigle and Sanctus Real.
 His first No. 1 single, "Nothing Is Wasted", reached the top spot on the Soft AC Chart in May 2013 and remained there for nine weeks.

-His release in 2012, was named Album of the Year by critics and garnered three Top 5 radio singles which included the "Nothing Is Wasted" single.
-Also in May 2013, he was honored at ASCAP's 35th Annual Christian Music Awards with the "Most Performed Song Award" for his song "Good to Be Alive" co-written with Brandon Heath and Jason Ingram.
+His release in 2012 was named Album of the Year by critics and garnered three Top 5 radio singles, including "Nothing Is Wasted".
+In May 2013, he was honored at ASCAP's 35th Annual Christian Music Awards with the Most Performed Song Award for his single "Good to Be Alive", co-written with Brandon Heath and Jason Ingram.
 The song was a Top 5 single on Christian radio and was released on Gray's album A Way to See in the Dark.